hiddify/Hiddify-Manager/README.md

 </details>

-<details markdown="1"> <summary>Smart proxy for non-Iranian and filtered sites</summary>
+<details markdown="1"> <summary>Smart proxy for domestic and filtered sites</summary>

-You can connect to the internet in 3 modes using Clash client and Hiddify panel.
+You can connect to the internet in 3 modes using Hiddify(Clash) client and Hiddify panel.
-1. This method only circumvents the filtered websites via the anti-filter.
+1. This method only circumvents filtered websites via the proxies.
-2. This method circumvents all websites except for the Iranian websites, and they can be opened without ant-filter (recommended)
+2. This method circumvents all websites except domestic websites based in China, Russia and Iran.
+This way the domestic websites can be opened without any proxies (recommended)
 3. This method circumvents all websites.

 At the same time, the proposed solution is resistant to detection by the internet filtering entities and prevents the usual attacks on the server i.e., the possibility of detection is minimal, however, do not forget to disable other ports except 22, 80 and 443.